sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - draft-getting-started.md

       }
 ```

-This describes the data to extract:
+This describes the layout of the data to extract relative to the anchor:

 - The anchor (`"policy period"`) is text that's pretty close to the text to extract, so it can serve as a "label" for that text  (`"id": "label"`).
-- The text to extract is to the right of the label (`"position": "right"`).
+- The text to extract is to the right of the anchor (`"position": "right"`).

 This config returns: